Install Kdiskmark and benchmark your Linux PC!

 On Debian and Ubuntu based distributions

-Since Debian and Ubuntu based distributions such as Linux Mint or Pop_OS! are point release Linux distributions, they focus on stability more than shipping the latest version of any tool.
+Since Debian based distributions such as Linux Mint or Pop_OS! are point release Linux distros, they focus on stability more than shipping the latest version of any tool.
 They also do not ship with the latest version of this application, you have to first add a PPA repository on your System.
-To install the latest version of KDiskMark, first add the following repository to your system using the apt-get command.
+To install the latest version of this HDD and SSD benchmarking tool, first add the following repository to your system using the apt-get command.
 Just open a Terminal window and type the following commands:

 sudo add-apt-repository ppa:jonmagon/kdiskmark